FBruzzesi/anyschema/docs/user-guide/metadata.md

 While you can store any custom metadata, anyschema recognizes a specific nested structure with the `"anyschema"` (or `"x-anyschema"` for OpenAPI compatibility) key that modifies parsing behavior.

+!!! tip "OpenAPI Compatibility"
+    For better integration with OpenAPI tools and specifications, you can use `"x-anyschema"` instead of `"anyschema"`.

+    Both work identically.
+See the [OpenAPI Compatibility](openapi-compatibility.md) guide for more details.

 Currently supported special metadata keys:

 * `{"anyschema": {"nullable": <bool>, ...}}`: Specifies whether the field can contain null values.